gem/oq-engine/doc/adv-manual/addition-is-non-associative.rst

 >>> .1 + (.2 + .3)
 0.6

-As a consequence, other floating-point operations, such as multiplication are also non-associative.
+Other floating-point operations, such as multiplication, are also non-associative.
 The order in which operations are performed plays a role in the results of a calculation.